DataDog/IntegrationTemplate/Squadcast/README.md

 ## Overview

 ![Squadcast Dashboard](assets/images/dashboard.png)

-Use the Datadog-Squadcast integration to send Datadog alerts to Squadcast and seamlessly take actions on these alerts within Squadcast platform
+Use the Datadog-Squadcast integration to send Datadog alerts to Squadcast and seamlessly take actions on these alerts within Squadcast platform.

 Connect Squadcast to Datadog in order to:
 - Trigger and resolve incidents from Datadog
 - Tackle incidents and set up escalation policies as they occur